Project-OSRM/node-osrm/README.md

 This is configurable via the `OSRM_BRANCH` and `OSRM_COMMIT` variables in travis.ci.

-See [Issue 36](https://github.com/DennisOSRM/node-osrm/issues/36) for further ideas on streamlining this.

 **2)** Bump node-osrm version

 Update the `CHANGELOG.md` and the `package.json` version.